Getting To The Heart Of Loneliness & Depression During COVID

 “I experienced the grief and pain of being cut off from everything and everyone familiar.
 I lived through the fear and anxiety of high case rates in both New York and in Toronto,” she explained, adding that it was “Horrible timing!”

 Saba Harouni Lurie LMFT, ATR-BC, is the owner and founder of Take Root Therapy.
-She told me that people experienced loneliness during the COVID-19 pandemic for many different reasons.
+She told me that people experienced pandemic loneliness for many different reasons.

 This was true for my mother.
 Widowed for several years, she lived alone throughout the first year of the pandemic.